documente/documente/README.md

 The literate testing framework
 </p>

-## Overview
+## What is Documenté?

-Documenté is a framework for writing executable specifications for web applications.
+Documenté is a literate testing framework that allows you to generate automated tests from user documentation.

 It integrates into test frameworks such as [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/), and builds on concepts from [Behaviour-Driven-Development](https://en.wikipedia.org/wiki/Behavior-driven_development) and [literate programming](https://en.wikipedia.org/wiki/Literate_programming).